weiiiii0622/NTU-Grade-Viewer/README.md

 # NTU-Score-Viewer

-A chrome plugin for the purpose of showing each course's score distribution on the site "台大課程網"
+A chrome plugin for the purpose of showing each course's score distribution on the site "台大課程網".
+You can try it [here](https://chromewebstore.google.com/detail/ntu-%E9%81%B8%E8%AA%B2%E5%B0%8F%E5%B9%AB%E6%89%8B/kkjggklagkgnknbnlhlocodacknhfbci)

+> [!WARNING]
+> This extension is not currently maintained.

 ## Update `.env`